umarmughal824/micromasters/README.md

-# Micromasters
+# MicroMaster’s
-Portal for learners and course teams to access MITx Micromasters programs
+Portal for learners and course teams to access MITx MicroMaster’s programs

 ## Major Dependencies
 - Docker